Davey vows to challenge Farage and calls for ‘Swedish-style’ budget changes

 In a wide-ranging speech, the Liberal Democrat leader accused his Reform UK rival of having “no answers” to the problems facing Britain and said voters “can’t bank on anything that man says”.

-He also set out calls for a major shake-up of economic and net-zero policy, including a Swedish-style approach to Government whereby MPs are allowed to debate tax and spend changes – and propose alternatives and amendments – before the measures are finalised.
+He also set out calls for a major shake-up of economic and net-zero policy, including a Swedish-style approach to the Government budget whereby MPs are allowed to debate tax and spend changes before it is finalised.

 Speaking at the Institute for Public Policy Research (IPPR) in central London, Sir Ed said his party had considered its proposed reforms carefully beneath the headline announcements.